 Some people may experience all the GERD symptoms while others notice only one or two.
 Similarly, the severity level may be different, depending on the person; but it is important that you do not ignore any signs even if you think they may not be significant.
 If you are suffering relentlessly from any of the symptoms listed below, contact Digestive Care Physicians in north Atlanta to get tested for GERD.
-Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will perform an imaging test to evaluate the condition of your esophagus for signs of acid reflux.
+Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, and Dr. Long B. Nguyen, will perform an imaging test to evaluate the condition of your esophagus for signs of acid reflux.
 If GERD is responsible for your symptoms, you will be presented with a range of available treatment options.

 - Difficulty swallowing (dysphagia)

 - Erosion of teeth and gums

 - Difficulty breathing